tldr-pages/tldr/pages/linux/iptables.md

 `sudo iptables -D {{chain}} {{rule_line_number}}`

-- Save iptables configuration to file (single table):
+- Save iptables configuration of a given table to a file:

 `sudo iptables-save -t {{tablename}} > {{path/to/iptables_file}}`

-- Restore iptables configuration from file:
+- Restore iptables configuration from a file:

 `sudo iptables-restore < {{path/to/iptables_file}}`